Oculus Quest 2: Ensuring Safety with Parental Controls and Best Usage Practices

 This is really useful for preventing children from developing unhealthy addictions to games and apps.
 It can also encourage them to put their phones down now and then to engage in other activities, spend time with the family, or get outside in the fresh air, which is beneficial for their physical and social development in various ways.

-Parents can download Kids360 direct to their child’s Android or iOS device and use it to easily configure daily limits and schedules.
+Parents can download Kids360 directly to their child’s Android or iOS device and use it to configure daily limits and schedules easily.

 Safety Rules for Using Oculus by Kids